phughesmcr/Miski/README.md

 const instances = world.getComponentInstances(positionComponent, ...);
 ```

-The component instance is accessible quickly using Systems (see below).
+ℹ️ The component instance is accessible quickly using Systems (see below).

 Once we have the component instance we can modify entity properties.